 Please note that students are strongly encouraged to do their work as the course progresses rather than waiting for the days or weeks before the deadline to do all of their work.
 It is also critically important that students realize that:

-- 1. A grade of "Incomplete" is the same as an "F" and is a failing grade. - 2.
-A grade of "Incomplete" will result in a reduction in the student's grade point average.
+1. A grade of "Incomplete" is the same as an "F" and is a failing grade.